mandrasch/ddev-wp-groundstation/README.md

-# ddev-pull-wp
+# DDEV pull-wp

-⚠️ Status: Preview / ddev pull-wp not implemented yet completely! ⚠️
+⚠️ Status: Experimental, use at own risk 👷‍♀️⚠️

 ## Description

 Scared wordpress updates will break your wordpress site?
 Not anymore.
-Use the open source tool DDEV with updraftplus addons and test updates beforehand in a local dev enviroment without breaking anything on the live website.
+Use the open source tool DDEV with updraftplus addons, test updates beforehand in a local dev enviroment - without breaking anything on the live website.
 This repository contains a preconfigured DDEV with custom commands.

 ## Prerequisites

 - DDEV installed on local machine
-- license for updraftplus CLI and updraftplus Migrator
+- License for updraftplus CLI and updraftplus Migrator (for local DDEV)
 - SSH and rsync on remote server/webspace (not all webspaces support this)
-- remote sites only need the free version of updraftplus
+- [Remote sites only need the free version of updraftplus plugin]

 ## Install